peergum/peergum.github.io/_projects/1989 - minitel-server.markdown

 thumbnail:
   picture: /assets/images/minitel-thb.png
   name: minitel
-image:
+images:
-  path: /assets/images/minitel.jpg
+  - path: /assets/images/minitel.jpg
     name: photo of a minitel
     caption: "Alcatel Télic Minitel - CnAM 44045, picture by Rama source: Wikimedia Commons"

 ---
-This project started after I discovered you could run a minitel server out of your Atari ST computer, just needing the Minitel[^minitel], a free terminal France Telecom was distributing at the time to phone subscribers, and a simple RS232 cable to connect it to the computer. <b>(More)</b>
+This project started after I discovered you could run a minitel server out of your Atari ST computer, just needing the Minitel[^minitel], a free terminal France Telecom was distributing at the time to phone subscribers, and a simple RS232 cable to connect it to the computer.

 I got 3"5 floppies[^floppy] from other students from ESIGELEC[^esigelec] with "Einstel" on them, some code I could use to run the server, and I started building my server pages.
 In no time, "Sook" was born and accepting dial-up calls.